-Toronto Times - Emergency cash
+Toronto Times 1 – Emergency cash

-A MSc student biology is embarking on an adventure to do a research internship in Toronto, Canada.
+An MSc student biology is embarking on an adventure to do a research internship in Toronto, Canada.
 For nine months.
 A leap of faith into a new world.
 In nine short, monthly pieces, he gives an impression of what it's like.

 I'm at the border exchange office.
 A place where you can withdraw foreign currency.
 I'll need some emergency money; for the first week at least.
 What if my credit cards all say denied when I'm in Canada?
 A friendly face hands me a hundred-dollar bill.
 The front of the bill immediately catches my attention: a scientist behind a microscope, a DNA helix and a little jar of insulin.
 It's an tribute to the Canadian research culture.
 "A sign!" my parents said a little later.
 I don't know.
-Staying alive and not ending up on the streets, in a city – a continent – where I don't know anyone, that's priority one.
+Staying alive and not ending up on the streets, in a city – a continent – where I don't know a soul, that's priority one.
 And doing some cool science.
 That, too.